hanshenglin-11/MyAI/README.md

 Lightweight Design: Single exe file, ready to use out of the box, no installation required

 ### v1.0
-- 初始版本发布
+- Initial version release
-- 实现基础问答+计算器功能
+- Implement basic Q&A + calculator functionality
-- 纯本地运行，无需联网
+- Running purely locally, no internet connection required